fpindia/meetupnotes/README.md

-# Meetup Notes
+# FPIndia Meetup Information

 ## Upcoming

-21 March 7pm on Jitsi - Joint meetup with Bangalore Haskell group.
-Presentation and discussion on Haskell Lenses.
+4th April 7pm on Jitsi - Presentation and discussion on the paper [Functional Programming with Bananas, Lenses, Envelopes and Barbed Wire (1991)](https://maartenfokkinga.github.io/utwente/mmf91m.pdf).
+Recommended reading is this blog post - https://blog.sumtypeofway.com/posts/introduction-to-recursion-schemes.html.

 ## Past meetups
 1. [1st march, 2020](notes/01-03-2020/main.md): We discussed the paper "Cons should not cons its arguments" by Henry baker.